GrosSacASac/blog-public/dev/web/how_to_stringify_dates_in_a_node_server.md

 Once you know which time zone to use, for example by asking the user in his profile page, use the `timeZone` option inside `dateOptions`.

-Or let the time be rendered on the client side, which will most likely have the wanted timezone and locale.
+Or let the time be rendered on the client side, which will most likely have the wanted time zone and locale.
 To use the locale of the JS engine simply use `undefined` as first value.
-Make sure to have have a fallback in case JS is disabled.
+Make sure to have have a fall-back in case JS is disabled.

 ## Recap example